- Tesla powerwalls vastly too expensive

 Peak demand is considered to be the opposite to off-peak hours when power demand is usually low.

 So we either build a few additional power plants known as peaking power plants which can be ramped up really fast (usually natural gas) to meet this demand, or look for ways to store power that can be dished out quickly at an industrial scale.
-Sadly, natural gas is of course a fossil fuel, and so we are aiming to avoid that.
-(It is also not far off it’s world geological peak, which means it will become too expensive in some countries to provide peaking power this way.
-Fortunately for Australia’s economy we have lots of natural gas left, but unfortunately for the world, this will not help us solve global warming).
+There is still a market for storage for these purposes, but it has got to be compared to reliable clean nuclear power when we do so.

 Now this is interesting!
 IF this system works as advertised, this could prove to be a very useful energy storage mechanism.